Skip to content

 You can climb the career ladder and evolve professionally without anchoring your sense of self entirely to a job title.
 Work informs your identity, but it should never define it entirely.

-❌ It is NOT Reinvention for Novelty’s Sake
+❌ It is NEITHER Reinvention for Novelty’s Sake NOR a Search for "True Self")

-Constantly reinventing yourself just to chase newness or avoid challenges misunderstands the point of fluidity.
+Constantly reinventing yourself just to chase newness misunderstands the point of fluidity.

 Traits and tendencies undeniably shape us.
 But fluid identity rejects the idea that they define us fully.